 Changelog

-Release notes that keep support from drifting.
+Release notes that keep support current.

-Canonica connects changelog entries to product surfaces, tags, affected entities, and support content so releases become review triggers instead of stale support risk.
+AnswerLattice connects changelog entries to product surfaces, tags, affected entities, and support content so releases become review triggers instead of stale support risk.

 Publish release notes for customers